-A third goal is to control the passage of antibiotics in goat meat and milk.
-This work is progressing very well and the results look quite promising.
+A third goal is to control the passage of antibiotics in goat milk.
+No conclusive evidence has been shown.

 4. Foodborne Illness

 In recent years there has been a proliferation of foodborne illnesses attributable to foodborne pathogens.
 As part of our on-going research, we are exploring ways to reduce and/eliminate the spread of such bacteria.
 Results of our work are promising in regards to tracking the spread of bacteria on poultry carcasses.
 One of our scientists has developed a technique (patent pending) to virtually eliminate such bacteria by pre-slaughter flushing and rinsing.